 15 July 2015

 Roy and Nola Thompson, distinguished guests and members of the USC community, welcome to a very special day.
-And at this time, I’d also like to acknowledge the traditional owners of the country we’re meeting on today and their elders past and present.
+And at this time I acknowledge the Traditional Custodians of the land on which I work and live, and recognise their continuing connection to land, water and community.
+I pay respect to Elders past, present and emerging.

 My role here today is to address the significance of the car park and the gift from the Thompsons.